-3.6 Support of Local Business
+3.7 Local Sustainability

-Council is committed to preferentially purchasing from local business where such purchases may be justified on the basis of delivering best value outcomes.
+Council is committed to preferentially purchasing from local business within the municipality where such purchases may be justified on the basis of delivering best value outcomes.
 As such, local sustainability is a mandatory weighted evaluation criteria for all quotes and tenders exceeding \$50,000.